MaryKlgitHub/CFG-Assignments/README.md

 ## Project Overview

 The Travel Itinerary Planner API provides functionalities to create, retrieve, and manage travel itineraries.
-It uses Flask for the backend framework and MySQL for database storage.
+It uses Flask for the backend framework and MySQL for database storage.Imagine you are planning a vacation and want to organize all the details of your trip in one place.
+The Travel Itinerary Planner API can help you do just that.
+You can create an itinerary for your trip, specifying the destination, travel dates, and the activities you plan to do.

+### Example Use Case

+#### Creating an Itinerary:
+- You decide to plan a trip to Paris.
+- You use the `POST /itineraries` endpoint to create a new itinerary with details such as "Paris", travel dates from "2024-08-01" to "2024-08-10", and activities like visiting the Eiffel Tower, Louvre Museum, etc.

+#### Viewing Your Itinerary:
+- Anytime you want to review your plans, you can use the `GET /itineraries/{itinerary_id}` endpoint to fetch the details of your Paris trip.

+#### Updating Your Itinerary:
+- You find out about a special event happening in Paris during your stay.
+You can update your itinerary using the `PUT /itineraries/{itinerary_id}` endpoint to include this event in your list of activities.

+#### Deleting an Itinerary:
+- If you need to cancel your trip, you can use the `DELETE /itineraries/{itinerary_id}` endpoint to remove your Paris itinerary from the system.

+This API helps you keep your travel plans organized and accessible, ensuring a smooth and enjoyable trip.

 ## Installation